josephkirk/EmotionEngine/README.md

 3. Get emotion intensities with GetEmotionIntensity
 4. Bind to the OnEmotionChanged event to react to emotion changes
 5. Use the GetDominantEmotion function to find the strongest emotion
+6. Configure EmotionalSusceptibility to control how strongly the actor is affected by influences
+7. Set up ImmuneEmotions to make the actor immune to specific emotion types

 ### Using EmotionSubsystem in Blueprints